ronmrcdo/task-list-demo/README.md

 ### 🌱 Seeding (Optional)

 To seed the users table.
-You need to run.
+You need to run. on the `packages/api` folder
 ```
+cd packages/api
 npx sequelize-cli db:seed:all
 ```